SebRosander/terraform-azurerm-sql/README.md

 ## Azure SQL Module ##

-This repo contains a Module to deploy a SQL Server, aswell as a SQL Database on Azure using Terraform.
+This repo contains a Module to deploy a SQL Server, as well as a SQL Database on Azure using Terraform.

 ### **Latest testrun:**